Admins, Teachers & Staffs

 Contact + Bio

-After 12 years elsewhere, I’m excited to be returning to San Diego, where I grew up.
+After 12 years elsewhere, I’m excited to be back in San Diego, where I grew up.

-I’m passionate about teaching inquiry-based STEM, and love helping students explore their curiosities and to think deeply about the way the things around them work.
+This will be my fourth year teaching middle school STEM at SDCCS.
+I’m passionate about teaching inquiry-based STEM, and love helping students explore their curiosities and think deeply about the way the things around them work.
 I believe in productive struggle and meaning-making through collaboration.
+Creating a class culture that promotes academic risk-taking and emotional safety is always my first priority at the start of each school year.

-When I’m not teaching, I’m sure to be reading something, trying new recipes, hiking with my dogs, or swimming in the ocean.
+When I’m not teaching, I’m sure to be running around after my 1 year old, or possibly reading something, trying a new recipe, wandering around the zoo, or swimming in the ocean.

 Mr. Jeff Plapp